meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 Now that we have our `sort_this_list` function, let's test it.

-To test this using example-based testing, we need to provide the test function with results that we know will be `True`.
+To test this using example-based testing, we need to provide the test function with return values that we know will be `True`.
 For example, the list `[5, 3, 1, 4, 2]` should return `[1, 2, 3, 4, 5]` after it's sorted.

 ```python
 # Function that organizes list items in ascending order: